 It grows as a vine with drooping dense clusters of lavender flowers.
 Something I learned about this plant is that it is similar to the gorgeous Wisteria, but unlike Wisteria, Queen’s Wreath is non-invasive.

-Last year my husband built an arbor (tutorial coming later) for the Queen’s Wreath plant.
+Last year my husband built an arbor for the Queen’s Wreath plant.
+You can check out the tutorial HERE.
 It has steadily been climbing the arbor and the plan is to grow a beautiful vine that will adorn the west side of our house, providing a picturesque view from our porch.
-I will share more pictures of the entire vine once I get it nice and full.

 Queen's Wreath Update

 It is now June and just look at how radiantly this plant is doing.
 It truly is a piece of landscape art.

 Lizzy here stole the show posing next to my Red Penta bushes.
 Pentas are one of my favorite plants for adding color and using as borders and fill ins for landscape around the house.
 They bloom year round and have striking large clusters of star shaped flowers.
 It seems that nothing can kill pentas which is another plus!

 Here is a front porch view of the bushy plants when they were potted.
 Once they got too big we transferred them out to the yard.

 Have you noticed a trend of purple blooms?
 Purple is my favorite color so I’m often drawn to plants with showy purple buds.
 In fact, I have to be careful that my landscaping does not consist entirely of purple flowering plants!